Twelve frequently asked questions when recruiting staff | Moorepay

 1. Can I ask candidates to complete a medical questionnaire when applying for a vacancy, or question them about their health at an interview?

 Only when you make an offer of employment is it safe to ask about a candidate’s health.
-You can read more about this in our article on can you ask an employee about their health?

 2. Do I need to conduct Right to Work checks for candidates who say they’re UK citizens?

-Yes. you should obtain, and retain copies of, Home Office compliant evidence to establish the right to work for every new starter.
+Yes.
+You should obtain and retain copies of Home Office compliant evidence to establish the right to work for every new starter.

 3. Should I issue the written terms/contract of employment if I’m making a conditional offer?

-If you send out written terms/contracts of employment documents with a conditional offer you may invalidate the conditionality of the offer and establish a contract.
+If you send out written terms/contracts of employment documents with a conditional offer, you may invalidate the conditionality of the offer and establish a contract.
 Should you then decide not to proceed, you may actually have to dismiss the individual.

 We advise you to issue a non-contractual job description that’s entirely separate from contractual written terms.